 Inflation is less onerous today, but remains elevated

-It may not feel like it at the grocery store, but inflation is on a downward trajectory in the U.S., Europe and across many other markets, including Canada where the annual rate fell to 4.4% in April from a high of 8.1% last June.
-That’s largely due to lower energy prices, fewer supply chain disruptions and aggressive interest rate hikes by central banks, including the Bank of Canada (BoC).
-Interest rate-sensitive industries, such as housing, are already feeling the effects, with home prices falling in some formerly hot markets, although housing activity has picked up in Canada in 2023 after slumping last year.
+It may not feel like it at the grocery store, but inflation is on a downward trajectory in the U.S., Europe and across many other markets.
+That’s largely due to lower energy prices, fewer supply chain disruptions and aggressive interest rate hikes by central banks.
+Interest rate-sensitive industries, such as housing, are already feeling the effects, with home prices falling in some formerly hot markets.

-U.S. rate hikes meant to fight inflation have also triggered a crisis in the banking sector south of the border.
+Rate hikes meant to fight inflation have also triggered a crisis in the banking sector.
 A sharp selloff in the bond market last year hammered the portfolios of numerous regional banks, contributing to the collapses of Silicon Valley Bank and Signature Bank.
-In Europe, contagion spread to Credit Suisse, which nearly collapsed before UBS agreed to buy it for more than US$3 billion.
+In Europe, contagion spread to Credit Suisse, which nearly collapsed before UBS agreed to buy it for more than $3 billion.

 The next shoe to drop could be commercial real estate.
 Office vacancy rates are on the rise as more companies embrace work-from-home business models.
 At the same time, it’s become more difficult to refinance commercial real estate (CRE) loans that were taken out when interest rates were much lower.
 That could be a growing threat to banks with a large exposure to CRE loans.